-Amounts due to related parties also include cash advances of \$1,226,392 at September 30, 2012, of which \$613,619 is from Compañia Minera Auromin Ltda., a company owned by David R.S.
-Thomson, Executive Vice President-Director of Exploration of the Corporation and \$612,773 from Minera Chañar Blanco S.A., a company owned by Mario Hernandez, Executive Vice President-Director of Claims and Administration of the Corporation.
-These amounts were converted into unsecured convertible debentures on November 15, 2012 as described below.
+On July 30, 2013, \$1,010,211 due to Compañia Minera Auromin Ltda. ("Auromin"), a company owned by David R.S.
+Thomson, Executive Vice President-Director of Exploration of the Corporation, and Minera Chañar Blanco S.A. ("Blanco"), a company owned by Mario Hernandez, Executive Vice President-Director of Claims and Administration of the Corporation, in respect of cash advances to the Corporation was converted into unsecured convertible debentures which are convertible into Common Shares at a conversion price of \$0.10 per share and expire on July 30, 2018.